Moorestown Oral Surgeons

 Moorestown Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Help Patients Make the Right Surgical Choice

 The dedicated Moorestown oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons are extremely appreciative that their patients choose them to treat their health issues.
 Oral surgery is common and is needed to correct numerous conditions and ailments.
 After you learn from your dentist that you need oral surgery, do not hesitate to speak to our experienced team.
-Call us at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, Woolwich Township, and Moorestown, New Jersey, we are dedicated to helping patients throughout South Jersey.